 HEMABATE (carboprost tromethamine) by Pfizer is clinical pharmacology carboprost tromethamine administered intramuscularly stimulates in the gravid uterus myometrial contractions similar to labor contractions at the end of a full term pregnancy.
 Approved for postpartum hemorrhage due to uterine atony which has not responded to conventional methods of management.
 First approved in 1979.

-HEMABATE (carboprost tromethamine) is a prostaglandin analog administered intramuscularly that stimulates myometrial contractions to evacuate uterine contents and provide hemostasis.
-It is indicated for postpartum hemorrhage due to uterine atony that has not responded to conventional management.
-The drug works by directly stimulating smooth muscle contraction in the gravid uterus, similar to labor contractions.
+HEMABATE (carboprost tromethamine) is a prostaglandin analog administered intramuscularly to treat postpartum hemorrhage due to uterine atony that has not responded to conventional management.
+It works by stimulating myometrial contractions similar to labor contractions, which evacuate products of conception and provide hemostasis at the placentation site.

 CLINICAL PHARMACOLOGY Carboprost tromethamine administered intramuscularly stimulates in the gravid uterus myometrial contractions similar to labor contractions at the end of a full term pregnancy.
 Whether or not these contractions result from a direct effect of carboprost on the myometrium has not…